trusktr/jest/packages/jest-browser-globals/README.md

 # jest-browser-globals

-Lets you run [Jest] in a browser.
+Lets you run [Jest] in a real browser.
 Works with [Mocha], which is expected to be in the global scope first.

 Makes the following available: